Alightsole12/blog/README.md

 ## Overview
 This is a simple webapp fir running a personal blog on, built entirely on NodeJS.
-Current;y Express is also integrated with the webapp along with postgres as a database.
+Currently Express is also integrated with the webapp along with postgres as a database.
 This was built entirely in my spare time as a hobby project.
 You can see the project in action here (TBA).

 ## Cloning/forks
 If you'd like to use this project for your _own_ blog, you're entirely welcome to do so.
 However, I have a few requests in the event that you decide to do so:
 - Alter the styles a bit, use different colors so yours has a different look to it than the original.
 - Give credit somewhere on the site, preferably in the form of a link back to the repo.
 - Do not use it for commercial purposes (such as selling it for profit), in specific, building a similar webapp for a company and just making a clone of this repo would be an example of a commercial purpose.
 - Do not claim the code as your own, make it clear that it was based on this project.
 - I'd like to be notified if you make your own blog with this code, I'd love to see what my code ends up starting up!

 ## Setup
 Things you'll need:
 - A command line capable of running Git and NodeJS
 - Git
 - NodeJS
 - A PostgreSQL database

 Setting up the server: